reflex-dev/reflex/CONTRIBUTING.md

 pre-commit install
 ```

 That's it you can now submit your pr.
-Thanks for contributing to Pynecone!
+Thanks for contributing to Reflex!